Football in Portugal: Club football

 The main domestic football competition is the Primeira Liga, and the dominant Portuguese teams are S.L.
 Benfica, FC Porto and Sporting CP, which form the "Big Three" clubs in Portugal.
 Other clubs, such as C.F.
 Os Belenenses, Boavista FC, Vitória S.C., and S.C.
 Braga, have been contenders for the coveted place of fourth biggest club.

 One of the oldest clubs still in existence is Académica de Coimbra, founded in 1887.
 Other historical club is Boavista F.C., founded in 1903.
 S.L.
 Benfica was founded in 1904 as Sport Lisboa, who merged with Grupo Sport Benfica in 1908.
 Sporting CP was founded in 1906.
 F.C.
 Porto was founded in 1906 and changed its foundation year to 1893 in the 1980s.
 Leixões S.C. was founded in 1907; Vitória F.C., C.S.
 Marítimo, C.D.
 Nacional in 1910; S.C.
 Olhanense in 1912; S.C.
 Espinho, Portimonense S.C. and Académico de Viseu F.C. in 1914; C.F.
 Os Belenenses in 1919.
 The success of these earlier clubs inspired the rapid spread of football to all corners of Portugal.

 After the end of World War I, the sprouting of football clubs all over the country gained momentum and, in the 1920s, S.C.
 Braga, Vitória S.C., Gil Vicente F.C. and S.C.
 Beira Mar among many others, were founded, further asserting the popularity of the sport wherever it was played, with stadiums filled to maximum capacity.
 By then, the local talent always wanting to better the opposition further improved the quality of the players' training and tactical strategy awareness by investing and importing top foreign coaching and managerial staff from abroad, resulting in the refinement and improvement of the local game quality being able to stand up to top international levels.
 Some early clubs from the late 1800s and early 1900s, like Carcavelinhos, for example, did not survive and either merged with other clubs or became extinct altogether.

-At European level, before the advent of UEFA-sanctioned competitions, such as the European Cup, the Inter-Cities Fairs Cup, and the European Cup Winners' Cup/UEFA Cup Winners' Cup, which became regularly scheduled competitions, Benfica won the now defunct Latin Cup, a competition organized annually by the football associations of France, Italy, Portugal, and Spain, from the late 1940s to the mid-1950s, involving those nations' top teams.
+At European level, before the advent of UEFA-sanctioned competitions, such as the European Cup, the European Cup Winners' Cup and the UEFA Cup, which became regularly scheduled competitions, Benfica won the now defunct Latin Cup, a competition organized annually by the football associations of France, Italy, Portugal, and Spain, from the late 1940s to the mid-1950s, involving those nations' top teams.

 List of teams (2022–23 season)

 List of teams by major honours

 Below is listed every team to have won any of the major domestic competitions (organized by LPFP and FPF) and international trophies organized by UEFA and FIFA.
-(Thus, Benfica's Latin Cup is not included.)

 Bold denotes club with the most number of trophies in specified category.